 - Plan Your Year – daily action plan for how to get past biggest growth constraints

-- Scale Your Product – high ticket service your team can deliver without you
+- Scale Your Service – high ticket service framework your team can deliver without you

 - Supercharge Your Team – empower employees to be independent